-No development shall be carried out above slab level unless and until samples of the external facing materials to be used have been submitted to and approved in writing by the Local Planning Authority.
+No development shall be carried out above slab level unless and until samples of the external facing materials to be used and design details of the approved acoustic fence (including colour) have been submitted to and approved in writing by the Local Planning Authority.
 The development shall only be carried out in accordance with the approved details and retained as such.